 Originally from Australia, Nat is known for her high energy, adventurous spirit and driven personality,

-For six years Nat traveled the world as a top competitor in freeride skiing events taking podiums on both the Freeride and Freeskiing World Tours based in the USA and Chamonix Mont-Blanc.
+For six years Nat traveled the world as a top competitor in freeride skiing events taking podiums on both the Freeride and Freeskiing World Tours based out of the USA and Chamonix Mont-Blanc.

 After spearheading Shifting Ice and Changing Tides (2014), a human-powered ski-sail expedition which included nine first descents in southern Greenland, she shifted gears away from competition to ski projects and filming.

 Nat recently teamed up with her sister, Anna Segal and adventure filmmaker, Bjarne Salén to produce Finding The Line.
 A documentary film that uses skiing as a vehicle to explore fear and how we as humans deal with this emotion.

 Nat now lives in Revelstoke, BC, where she is focusing progressing her skills in all types of mountain terrain and producing female driven content that is exciting, original and raw.
 In the same vein as Finding The Line, her aim is to discuss topical issues that will speak to an audience wider than just sports fans.